ndrean/Solid-components/_posts/2020-01-22-ActiveRecord-Advanced-Queries.md

     Account.joins(:computer).where(computers: { brand: 'Apple' })

 ### Join multiple tables
-Since we have two associations `belongs_to :computer` and `belongs_to :person` in the `Account` model,  we can even join the table 'accounts' with the table 'computers' and 'people':
+We can even the table 'accounts' with the table 'computers' and 'people' so we can query with constraints on the tables 'people' and 'computers'.

     Account.joins(:computer, :person)

- so we can query with constraints on the tables 'people' and 'computers'.
 For example, we want to order the accounts by the `Person.name` column descending, and by `Computer.brand = 'Appple'`

     Account.order('people.name desc').joins(:person, :computer).where(computers: { brand: 'Apple' })

-If we want to search  for the list of computers names with role of 'employee', then we do:
+If we want to search  for the list of computers names with role of 'employee', then we do (we can use `pluck(

     Account.where(role: 'employee').joins(:computer).map { |a| a.computer.brand }

 We can have a complete 'readable' picture of the 'accounts' table  with the following query (just added `order`to display this feature):

     Account.order('people.name').joins(:person, :computer).pluck('people.name', :role, 'computers.brand')

- and this will return an array `[ [people.name, profil, Computer.brand],...]`
+and this will return an array `[ [people.name, profil, Computer.brand],...]`.
 For example:

     [["John", "employee", "Apple"], ["John", "admin", "Dell"], ["Mike", "employee", "Apple"], ["Mike", "admin", "Apple"], ["Mike", "admin", "Lenovo"]]

+We can get all the computers where the person 'John' has a profil 'employee':

     Computer.joins(:accounts, :people).where(accounts: {role: 'employee'}, people: {name: 'John'} ).distinct.pluck(:brand)
-gets all the computers where the person 'John' has a profil 'employee'.

 ### Distinct, uniq
-We use `uniq` when the result is an array, and `distinct otherwise`.
+We use `uniq` when the result is an array, and `distinct` otherwise.

 ## Scope, merge